Best Keto Italian Ragú aka Bolognese Sauce: the classic way. Keto perfect at 1.7g carbs per serving.

 - turn heat off, add chopped parsley and stir.

-It will keep several days in the fridge (but don't add cream or mascarpone until you're ready to use it).
+It will keep several days in the fridge (but don't add dairy until you're ready to use it).

-Portion it and freeze it for later use (again, without mascarpone or cream).
+Portion it and freeze it for later use (again, without dairy).

 Enjoyed this post?
 Your feedback is important to me!
 Please leave a comment.
 If you make this recipe, post a photo on social media with the hashtag #queenketo.
 Thank you! 🙂